15.575 Economics of Information and Information Technology

-Builds upon relevant economic theories and methodologies to analyze the changes in organizations and markets enabled by IT, especially the internet.
-Typical perspectives examined include industrial organization and competitive behavior, price theory, information economics, intangible asset valuation, consumer behavior, search and choice, auctions and mechanism design, transactions cost economics and incomplete contracts theory, and design of empirical studies.
-Extensive reading and discussion of research literature aimed at exploring the application of these theories to business issues and challenges raised by the internet and related technologies.
+Builds upon relevant economic theories and methodologies to analyze the changes in organizations and markets enabled by digital technologies.
+Examines information economics, labor economics, industrial organization and price theory, growth theory, intangible asset valuation, incomplete contracts theory, and design of empirical studies.
+Extensive reading and discussion of research literature explores the application of these theories to business issues with relevant guest speakers.
+Students will complete a final research paper and presentation.
 Primarily for doctoral students.

 This class has no prerequisites.